SELC calls for submissions for Phil Reed Environmental Writing Awards

-Charlottesville, VA—The Southern Environmental Law Center is now accepting submissions for the 2017 Phillip D. Reed Environmental Writing Awards.
+SELC is now accepting submissions for the 2019 Phillip D. Reed Environmental Writing Awards.
 Nominations are welcome from anyone, including readers, authors, and publishers.

-Presented each year during the Virginia Festival of the Book, the Reed Awards recognize outstanding writing on the southern environment in two categories: Book for works of nonfiction (not self-published) and Journalism for newspaper, magazine, and online writing published by a recognized institution (e.g. a news organization, university or nonprofit group).
+Presented each year during the Virginia Festival of the Book, the Reed Awards recognize outstanding writing on the southern environment in two categories: the Book category for works of nonfiction (not self-published) and the Journalism category for newspaper, magazine, and online writing published by a recognized institution such as a news organization, university, or nonprofit group.

 - Journalism entries must be at least 3,000 words.